 - The cost of tile is higher than asphalt, metal, and wood

-- Tiles may break if walked on, so repairing chimneys and other roofing issues is trickier when the roof is tile
+- Tiles may break if walked on, so repairing chimneys and other roofing issues is trickier when the roof is covered with tiles

 Some European structures have natural slate tile roofs that are centuries old; composite or vinyl slate tile is expected to last 40-60 years.

 Both genuine and synthetic slate are produced in lengths from 8” to about 24” with widths from about 4” to 16”.
 The size options allow you to choose the best look for your home’s architecture.

 - Natural slate tiles are the most durable roof you can put on a building, but the material is heavy and often requires additional and costly support.
 Innovations in synthetic slate roofing systems, like GAF TruSlate, are cutting the cost of genuine slate.

 - Synthetic composite slate and shake tiles are attractive for their lower cost and lighter weight.

 The advantages of slate are: